-Private post construction BMPs are required to retain the 10-year storm event and do not discharge to the public MS4.
+Private post construction BMPs are required to retain either the 10-year or 25-year storm event and do not discharge to the public MS4.
 Sites are inspected during rain events to ensure compliance.
 Public post construction BMPs are inspected during construction to ensure that they are constructed in accordance with design before the jurisdiction takes ownership of the facility.
+Following construction, publicly owned and operated BMPs are inspected according to inspection requirements in Illicit Discharge Detection and Elimination (S5.B.3) and Municipal Operations and Maintenance (S5.B.6).